detourner/moving_speaker/README.md

 1) Startup information frames
 - The Arduino prints some information at startup:
 	- `I: Moving Speaker V1.0 by Détourner`
-	- `I:` followed by a line with 12 comma-separated values (no extra prefix) that describe the limits and ranges for motors A then B.
+	- `I:` followed by a line with 24 comma-separated values (no extra prefix) that describe the limits and ranges for motors A and B. Motors C and D use the same range definitions as A and B respectively.

-	Order of the 12 values (comma-separated):
+	Order of the 24 values (comma-separated):
 	- (1) motor A, min position in degree
 	- (2) motor A, max position in degree
 	- (3) motor A, min speed in °/s
 	- (4) motor A, max speed in °/s
-	- (5) motor A, min accelleration in °/s^2
+	- (5) motor A, min acceleration in °/s^2
-	- (6) motor A, max accelleration in °/s^2
+	- (6) motor A, max acceleration in °/s^2
+	- (7) motor B, min position in degree
+	- (8) motor B, max position in degree
+	- (9) motor B, min speed in °/s
+	- (10) motor B, max speed in °/s
+	- (11) motor B, min acceleration in °/s^2
-	- (7-12) motor B, (like motor A)
+	- (12) motor B, max acceleration in °/s^2
+	- same for motor C and D

 	Example (console):
 	I:
-	-90,90,0.1,20,1,100,0,359.99,0.1,20,1,100
+	-90,90,0.1,20,1,100,0,359.99,0.1,20,1,100,-90,90,0.1,20,1,100,0,359.99,0.1,20,1,100

 2) Periodic status frames (`P:`)
 - Emitted approximately every 100 ms (controlled in the main loop).
 - Format:
-	P:isRunningA,positionA_deg,speedA_degPerSec,isRunningB,positionB_deg_modulo,speedB_degPerSec
+	P:isRunningA,positionA_deg,speedA_degPerSec,isRunningB,positionB_deg_modulo,speedB_degPerSec,isRunningC,positionC_deg,speedC_degPerSec,isRunningD,positionD_deg,speedD_degPerSec

 	Field details:
 	- `isRunningA`: `0` or `1` (motor A is moving)